 - pain and suffering,

-- loss of consortium for the victim’s loved ones, and
+- loss of consortium for your loved ones, and

 - property damage.

-Because the victim was not at-fault for the crash, they deserve to be compensated for all of these losses.
+Because you were not at-fault for the crash, you deserve to be compensated for all of these losses.
 Even if the crash was not deliberate – very few of them are – the negligent party is still the one who should be held responsible.
-He or she should pay financial compensation for the costs of these legal damages.
-Victims deserve to be made whole, once again.
+They should pay financial compensation for the costs of these legal damages.
+You deserve to be made whole, once again.

 Some types of damages, like pain and suffering, are difficult to put into a dollar amount.
-The best way for victims to recover the compensation they deserve for these types of damages is to get the legal advice of a personal injury attorney.
+The best way to recover the compensation you deserve for these types of damages is to get the legal advice of a personal injury attorney.
 Car accident lawyers have represented similar victims in the past.
-They are in a good position to know how much the victim can recover in a personal injury claim.
+They are in a good position to know how much you can recover in a personal injury claim.

 Hiring a car accident attorney from a reputable law firm can also increase the amount of a settlement or verdict in a car accident claim.
 Insurance companies often prey on unrepresented victims by having their adjusters make lowball offers to settle the case.
-These offers are usually made at a time when medical bills begin to accumulate and the victim is under financial strain.
-When car accident victims retain a lawyer, insurance companies often see that as a sign that they will have to make a fair settlement offer.
+These offers are usually made at a time when medical bills begin to accumulate and you are under financial strain.
+When you retain a lawyer, insurance companies often see that as a sign that they will have to make a fair settlement offer.

-If the insurance carrier does not make a fair car accident settlement, a lawyer can help victims file a personal injury lawsuit before the statute of limitations has run.
+If the insurance carrier does not make a fair car accident settlement, a lawyer can help you file a personal injury lawsuit before the statute of limitations has run.

 Am I only entitled to my medical bills in a car accident lawsuit?

-No, victims are entitled to all of their legal damages.
+No, you are entitled to all of your legal damages.
 Medical expenses are only one type of those legal damages.

 - emergency room care,